w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 ### Teleporting

-Teleporting allows you to send tokens between the Relay chain and a parachain, or between different parachains.
+Teleporting allows you to send tokens between the Relay Chain and a parachain, or between different parachains.

 The Statemine Ledger app doesn't support the `teleport` extrinsic at this point, so an intermediary account needs to be created first.

-To teleport KSM to the Relay chain follow these steps:
+To teleport KSM to the Relay Chain follow these steps:

 - Create an account outside your Ledger.
 Instructions can be found [here](../../learn/learn-account-generation.md).
 - Transfer the desired amount as described [above](#sending-a-transfer).
 If you want to send exactly